bongloy/bongloy-terms/pages/issuing/cardholder_terms.en.md

 ## IMPORTANT INFORMATION ABOUT PROCEDURES FOR OPENING A NEW CARD ACCOUNT

-To help the government fight the funding of terrorism and money laundering activities, Cambodia law, requires all financial institutions to obtain, verify, and record information that identifies each person who opens a Card Account.
+To help the government fight the funding of terrorism and money laundering activities, Cambodian law, requires all financial institutions to obtain, verify, and record information that identifies each person who opens a Card Account.
 What this means for you: When you open a Card Account, we will ask for your name, address, date of birth, and other information that will allow us to identify you.
 We may also ask to see a copy of your national ID or passport, or other identifying documents.

 ### Activate Your Card